shc261392/OpenCL-Basic-Example/README.md

 For example, if you want to run the vector add operation while vector size = 100,000 and global work size = 1,000, run:
 ```
-./sample 100000 1000
+./build/vector_add 100000 1000
 ```

-You could see whether the program is successful or not and the relative speed compared to C++ sequential vector add.
+You could see whether the program is successful or not and the relative speed compared to C++ sequential version.

-### About why using clEnqueueMapBuffer
+### About why using clEnqueueMapBuffer over clEnqueueRead/WriteBuffer

 * [Intel's Opinion](https://software.intel.com/en-us/articles/getting-the-most-from-opencl-12-how-to-increase-performance-by-minimizing-buffer-copies-on-intel-processor-graphics)